vatesfr/xen-orchestra/docs/continuous_replication.md

 > WARNING: it works only on XenServer 6.5 or later

-This feature allow continuous replication system for your XenServer VMs **without any storage vendor lock-in**.
-You can replicate a VM every xx minutes/hours on a any storage repository.
-It could be on a distant XenServer host or just another local storage.
+This feature is a continuous replication system for your XenServer VMs **without any storage vendor lock-in**.
+You can replicate a VM every *X* minutes/hours to any storage repository.
+It could be to a distant XenServer host or just another local storage.

 This feature covers multiple objectives: